zztian007/zztian007.github.io/_pages/about.md

 # 💬 Conferences

-- *2021.10*, 全国电磁无损检测技术研讨会 暨 电磁专业技术大会第十一届第四次全体会议, 西安 陕西, 受邀报告
-*2021.10*, National Seminar on Electromagnetic Nondestructive Testing Technology and the 14th Plenary Session of the 11th Session of the Electromagnetic Professional Technology Conference of China, Xian China, Oral
+- *2021.10*, National Seminar on Electromagnetic Nondestructive Testing Technology and the 14th Plenary Session of the 11th Session of the Electromagnetic Professional Technology Conference of China, Xian China, Oral
 - *2019.09*, The 19th International Symposium on Applied Electromagnetics and Mechanics (ISEM 2019), Nanjing China, Poster
 - *2017.10*, The 6th China International Pipeline Conference (CIPC 2017), Langfang China, Visit